 SUPPLEMENTAL MATERIAL (Online-Only Material)

+Supplementary Fig. S1.
+Schematic diagram of areas used by the operating room staff between surgical cases and shifts.
+Starred are staff lounges, locker rooms and the physician work room.

-Table S1 SARS-CoV-2 Probes are Labeled at the 5´-End With the Fluorophore 9-Carboxyfluroescein (6-FAM).
-An internal quencher (ZEN) and a 3´-end quencher (IowaBlackFQ, IABkFQ).
-All primes and probes were purchased from Integrated DNA Technologies, INC., Coralville, IA.
+Supplementary Table S1.
+SARS-CoV-2 Probes are Labeled at the 5´-End With the Fluorophore 9-Carboxyfluroescein (6-FAM).
+An internal quencher (ZEN) and a 3´-end quencher (IowaBlackFQ, IABkFQ)a